prime-slam/SOLVE/README.md

-# SLAM Landmarks Interactive Visuailizer
+# SLAM Landmarks Interactive Visualizer

 The aim of the project is to create a powerful desktop application to make debugging of SLAM frontend algorithms easier.